 - We provide Grants to Medina County organizations, schools and communities promoting the arts, and our Scholarship Program awards one scholarship to a graduating Medina County senior each spring.
 The primary support for these come from contributions entrusted to us through memberships and gifts, and additional funds are raised from our annual Summer Soirée Fundraiser.

 - Each year we honor the art accomplishments of Medina County individuals and organizations with our Service to the Arts Awards.

 - We produce and promote the annual July Arts Week Festival and related activities including afternoon arts programs for children, and evening concerts for adults and families.

 - We offer summer Art Classes for Children.

-- For more than 20 years, we have co-sponsor Spirits of the Past, the dramatic history walk featuring Medina's Historic Square, in cooperation with The Medina County Historical Society and the Medina County Show Biz Company.
+- For more than 20 years, the MC Arts Council has co-sponsored Spirits of the Past, the dramatic history walk featuring Medina's Historic Square, in cooperation with The Medina County Historical Society and the Medina County Show Biz Company.